 - Post-traumatic stress disorder (PTSD) or other mental health issues

 For a free legal consultation with a personal injury lawyer serving Orangeburg, call (800) 777-7777

 Our Lawyer Will Ensure Your Case’s Value Is Accurate, Fair

 Although many types of damages are available, some injury victims may still miss out on recoverable damages.
-Therefore, taking the time to determine an accurate case value is essential for you to receive an appropriate amount of compensation that aids you as you recover and adjust to life after the accident.
+Therefore, taking the time to determine an accurate case value is essential for you to receive an appropriate amount of compensation.
+Which aids you as you recover and adjust to life after the accident.

 One of the most significant benefits of hiring a lawyer for your accident case is having someone help you include all types of available damages into your demand offer.
-If you have been hurt in an accident in Orangeburg, the injury lawyers at Anastopoulo Law Firm will help you use the facts of your case to determine the types of compensation you could recover under South Carolina law.
+If you have been hurt in an accident in Orangeburg, our injury lawyers will help you use the facts of your case to determine the types of compensation you could recover under South Carolina law.